Soul of Chogokin Gx-68 The King of Braves Gaogaigar.

 Some fun with the super poseable fingers.

 Comparison with the CM’s Corp.
 Brave Gokin Gaogaigar (Ver.2.0)

 You can slap on the Space Boosters from the CM’s Corp.
-Brave Gokin Star Gaogaigar but it looks a bit awkward, should be a bit bigger.
+Brave Gokin Star Gaogaigar, but it looks a bit awkward, they should be a bit bigger.